wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/custom-connector-lifecycle-management/includes/6-exercise.md

 > [!IMPORTANT]
 > Use a test environment with Microsoft Dataverse provisioned.
 If you do not have one you can sign up for the [community plan](https://powerapps.microsoft.com/communityplan/?azure-portal=true).
 A GitHub account is also required to complete the exercise.
 You can sign up for one for free at [GitHub.com](https://GitHub.com/?azure-portal=true).

+> [!NOTE]
+> Download the following file to your local computer to complete this exercise [Contoso Invoicing Triggers](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/tree/master/power-automate-connectors/lifecycle).
+Select the download button on the middle-right of the screen.

 ## Task 1: Import solution

 In this task, you will import an unmanaged solution that contains a Contoso Invoicing custom connector.
 You will use this connector to complete the tasks in this exercise.